This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Poll: to beat Covid, should we close the pubs again?

-This poll is over 3 years old
+This poll is about 4 years old

 Just when we thought we’d turned a corner… Covid rushed back to bite us.